Corporate Governance Report

 Objectives in the Composition of the Supervisory Board

-- Employees from significant areas within the DMG MORI group should be taken into consideration for the employees' side.
+- Employees from key DMG MORI sectors should be taken into consideration as employee representatives;

-- The independence of more than 50% of the Supervisory Board members should be retained; conflicts of interest should be avoided and an upper age limit of 70 years at the time of election to the Supervisory Board should be complied with.
+- An upper age limited of 70 years at the time of election to the Supervisory Board should be observed;

 Avoiding Conflicts of Interest